-- 2.104 For explosive and flammable substances, the general rule applies that the smallest possible quantities may be stored in the fume cupboard during daily work.
+- 2.103 Most chemicals have toxic effects on the human body.
+Therefore, all substances must be handled as if they were toxic.
+The utmost care and cleanliness shall be observed in all laboratory work. - 2.104 For explosive and flammable substances, the general rule applies that the smallest possible quantities may be stored in the fume cupboard during daily work.
 The bottles must not be left out on the tables.
 Ventilated cabinets must never be left open/extended, depending on the type of cabinet. - 2.105 In view of the risk of ignition and explosion, all work with flammable substances shall be carried out with great care and always in ventilated work spaces. - 2.106 Poisons must not be stored together with flammable goods. - 2.107 Solvents in quantities greater than 2.5 litres should not be stored in glass bottles but in safety cans designed for this purpose. - 2.108 Solvents dried over sodium and stored in glass bottles shall be handled with great care. - 2.109 Plastic containers larger than 2 litres must be typeapproved for the flammable product to be stored in the container. - 2.110 Perchloric acid may only be handled in a fume cupboard. - 2.111 For hydrogen peroxide in concentrations \geq 20 %, the following storage volumes are permitted:

-maximum 1 litre if concentration $\geq 80\%$, maximum 5 litres if concentration is 60-80%, maximum 50 litres if concentration is less than 60%.
-A permit is required for any handling of hydrogen peroxide with a concentration > 60%.
+maximum 1 litre if concentration $\ge 80\%$, maximum 5 litres if concentration is 60-80%, maximum 50 litres if concentration is less than 60%.
+A permit is required for any handling of hydrogen peroxide with a concentration $\ge 60\%$.